 CDCR is on track to exceed the State of California’s greenhouse gas emission reduction requirements

-Since 2008, CDCR has engaged in a collaborative effort through the California Investor Owned Utilities (IOU)/CDCR Energy Efficiency Partnership Program to improve energy efficiency.
-To date, CDCR has completed over one hundred energy efficiency projects that have yielded an annual cost savings of approximately $8.5 million.
+Since 2008, the California Department of Corrections and Rehabilitation (CDCR) has engaged in a collaborative effort through the California Investor Owned Utilities (IOU)/CDCR Energy Efficiency Partnership Program to improve energy efficiency.
+To date, CDCR has completed over one hundred energy efficiency projects that have yielded an annual cost savings of approximately $9 million.
 CDCR has been a leader within State government accomplishing the objectives set forth in Executive Order B-18-12 for State buildings using clean on-site power generation, such as solar photovoltaic and wind power generation.
-Through third-party Solar Power Purchase Agreements CDCR has completed 16 on-site renewable solar generation projects at 12 institutions totaling 34 megawatts (MW) and three wind turbine projects totaling 5.5 MW.
-CDCR has managed the design and construction of 60 new buildings that have achieved U.S. Green Building Council Leadership in Energy and Environmental Design (LEED) Certification of a Silver level or higher.
+Through third-party Solar Power Purchase Agreements, CDCR has completed 21 on-site renewable solar generation projects at 17 institutions totaling over 55 megawatts (MW) and three wind turbine projects totaling 5.5 MW.
+CDCR has managed the design and construction of 63 new buildings that have achieved U.S. Green Building Council Leadership in Energy and Environmental Design (LEED) Certification of a Silver level or higher.
 In addition, CDCR occupies eight LEED-certified leased buildings.

 - Continue to leverage the Department’s strategic partnership with California’s IOUs to assess and implement energy efficiency projects, utilize rebates, and obtain zero-percent loans through the partnership.
-CDCR’s goal is to exceed the State’s mandate to reduce grid-based energy purchased by 20% in 2018.
+Reduce grid-based purchased energy in 2021 and beyond.